A German lift manufacturer was quoted in the Financial Times this week talking about future sources of demand for its products:

 It’s hard to grasp what wasn’t obvious in the past when it’s everywhere today.

-I’m not really talking about ‘the market’ as a whole sniffing out a technological revolution or societal upheaval.
+Not ‘the market’ as a whole sniffing out a technological revolution or societal upheaval.
 Although it certainly can and does do that.
+I’m thinking more granularly and earlier in the timeline.

 On the contrary, it’s easy to recall when hapless active investors who paid heed to R&D spending, earnings transcripts, or grand corporate proclamations would have done better to buy a pack of Tarot cards.